 Shutter performance will be degraded if temperatures exceed 50 °C, and most shutters will fail to open at temperatures above 80 °C, signaling a thermal overload.
 Exceeding 110 °C for any amount of time will cause irreversible damage.
-In situations where you want to isolate the system from shock and vibrations, consider a water chiller plate, or in special cases, air cooling.
+In situations where you want to isolate the system from shock and vibrations, consider a water chiller plate, or in special cases, the possibility of air cooling.
 This allows the shutter to be mechanically "suspended" while still receiving necessary cooling.
-Air cooling is usually not recommended as this requires careful design considerations.
+Air cooling is usually not recommended but may be achieved though careful design considerations.